James Willmott-Brown: 2017

-When Max's daughter, Lauren Branning (Jacqueline Jossa), finds out about Project Dagmar and the model showing how Albert Square will be, Willmott-Brown demands to Max that Lauren keeps quiet.
+By this point, Willmott-Brown's scheme looks set to come to fruition thanks to Max's compliance.
+When Max's eldest daughter Lauren (Jacqueline Jossa), finds out about Project Dagmar and the model showing how Albert Square will be, Willmott-Brown demands to Max that Lauren keeps quiet.
 Willmott-Brown meets Lauren when she refuses to back down and he convinces her that the project has been dropped and to delete photos of the plans.
 Fi finds out that the Carters have raised £50,000 and Willmott-Brown, Luke and Hugo later arrive and tells them they own Grafton Hill.
 They serve the Carters with an eviction notice, putting up the money owed to the original £60,000.
 Kathy and Ian are shocked to see him in the pub.
 Willmott-Brown reveals that they plan to turn their obtained buildings into luxury flats.
 When Max proposes to Fi, Willmott-Brown and Luke reveal that they have used him as they have doubted his loyalty and burn his cheque.
 Willmott-Brown orders Josh to serve an eviction notice on Ian after Lauren refuses to do so.

-Ian arranges to meet Willmott-Brown and tapes their conversation, where Willmott-Brown initially tells Ian that he and Kathy loved each other, but he admits to raping Kathy.
-Willmott-Brown deletes the recording when Ian is restrained.
-Josh visits Lauren and tells her the development can be stopped, but he needs her help whilst he accesses Willmott-Brown computer that has documents to prove that Willmott-Brown bribes council officials.
+A few days later, Ian arranges to meet Willmott-Brown and tapes their conversation; Willmott-Brown initially tells Ian that he and Kathy loved each other but eventually admits to raping Kathy, before having Ian restrained and deleting their conversation.
+Josh soon visits Lauren and tells her the development can be stopped, but he needs her help whilst he accesses Willmott-Brown computer that has documents to prove that Willmott-Brown bribes council officials.
 Whilst Willmott-Brown and Fi attend a press launch, Josh downloads files that can get the development stopped and Lauren gets arresting when she stages a protest at the launch to hold Willmott-Brown and Fi up.
 When Willmott-Brown returns, Lauren contacts Josh and Willmott-Brown demands the downloaded files, so Josh decides to quit his job.
 Fi tries to get Josh to return, but he tells Fi that Willmott-Brown has ruined and controls their lives just like with their mothers.
 When Fi attempts to question Willmott-Brown over why he never allowed Josh's mother, Wendy, to get a job or why Elizabeth committed suicide, Willmott-Brown pushes her to the ground.
 Fi asks Kathy about the rape and her version causes Fi to be physically sick.

-Towards the end of the year after Christmas, Fi tells Willmott-Brown that she believes he did rape Kathy – prompting him to throw her out of his building.
-He then goes to see Kathy and attempts to manipulate her into starting anew with him; Kathy appears to be interested at first, but then grabs James at the front and stands up for herself – telling Willmott-Brown that he is "going to hell" regardless of what he does.
-When he returns to his office, Willmott-Brown is horrified to find that his safe has had a break-in and that all his documents – which he showed Fi earlier on about the secrecy to exposing Weyland & Co – are missing, just as the police arrive.
+Towards the end of the year after Christmas, Fi tells Willmott-Brown that she believes he did rape Kathy and in turn he evicts her from his building.
+Willmott-Brown then goes to see Kathy and attempts to manipulate her into starting anew with him; Kathy appears to be interested at first, but then grabs Willmott-Brown at the front and stands up for herself by telling her tormentor that he is "going to hell" no matter what happens.
+When he returns to his office, Willmott-Brown is horrified to find that his safe has had a break-in and that all his documents – which he earlier showed to Fi about the secrecy of his illicit activities – are missing, just as the police arrive.
 Whilst desperately trying to destroy them, he suffers a heart attack.
-It soon transpires that Fi, disgusted with her father's callousness and the discovery that he raped Kathy, stole the documents and reported Weyland & Co's criminal activities to the police.
+It soon transpires that Fi, disgusted with her father's callousness and the discovery that he raped Kathy, stole the documents and reported his illicit business activities to the police.
 After forcing Hugo to relinquish Weyland & Co of their power over the Square, destroying the company in the process, Fi visits Willmott-Brown in hospital and tells him she is not going to keep on trying to get his approval as she wanted his love.
-As Willmott-Brown reaches out for Fi, she tells the staff that she is not his daughter before leaving – having disowned her father and leaving him to suffer alone.
+As Willmott-Brown reaches out for Fi, she tells the staff that she is not his daughter before leaving – having disowned her father as he is left to suffer alone.